 How Durable is an Insulated Jacket?

 When looking at the type of jacket and its associated durability, we learned that models with a continuous face fabric design were less likely to snag while exploring in the wilderness.
-Also, jackets with a thicker face fabric are far more durable then jackets with a paper thin fabric like the Patagonia Micro Puff.
-Overall, quilted contenders proved to be a little less durable than other types of jackets out there, though the super bomber Arc'teryx shells proved to be the most durable in our testing period.
+Also, jackets with a thicker face fabric are far more durable then jackets with a paper-thin fabric like the Patagonia Micro Puff.
+Overall, quilted contenders proved to be a little less durable than other types of jackets out there, though the super bomber Arc'teryx shells are some of the most durable in our testing.

 Is Compression Important?